DataIntellectTech/TorQ/docs/segmentedtickerplant.md

 The subscription logic is contained in the `pubsub.q` file.
 This file replaces much of the logic contained within `u.q` and utilises the `.stpps` namespace.
 When a process subscribes its handle is added to one of two dictionaries, `.stpps.subrequestall` or `.stpps.subrequestfiltered` depending on the subscription type.
 The logic which publishes updates to subscribers also sits in this file, and wherever possible the process will use a broadcast publish.

-It is easy for a subscriber to subscribe to a STP process it follows the same process as subscribing to a TP through `.u.sub` however some changes have been made.
-Each subscriber connecting to the STP needs to be updated to search for a process of type segmentedtickerplant instead of tickerplant through changing `.servers.CONNECTIONS` in the settings config file for that process.
+It is easy for a subscriber to subscribe to a STP process.
+It follows the same process as subscribing to a TP through `.u.sub` however some changes have been made.
+Each subscriber connecting to the STP needs to be updated to search for the STP instead of the original tickerplant.
+This is done using `.servers.CONNECTIONS` in the settings config file for that process, for example:

 ```
-// For single connections e.g. $TORQHOME/appconfig/settings/rdb.q
 .servers.CONNECTIONS:enlist `segmentedtickerplant

-// For multiple connections e.g. $TORQHOME/appconfig/settings/wdb.q
-.servers.CONNECTIONS:`segmentedtickerplant`sort`gateway`rdb`hdb
 ```

 The STP requires these functions to be defined in subscriber processes (the definitions will be unique to the requirements of each subscriber):